-- ECE Children's Pentatonic Harp (See list coming soon.
-Includes kinder-harp as per last year's list for summer 2017) (\$330.00 at Bella Luna Toys; \$195 w/ case at Harps of Lorien; \$400-\$712.50 at Mercurius) - Grades 1-2: Pentatonic Flute - We will be bringing a few of these to loan to students.
-Let Donna know if you will require a loaner.
-(Cost is around \$125 from Mercurius & Amazon) - Grades 2-8: Soprano Baroque Recorder (No C Flutes, please) (Cost = \$10.00-15.00 for Yamaha white plastic or pear wood) (Grade 2 will learn both instruments) - If you have an alto, tenor, or bass recorder, please bring it. - Purchase at most music stores (either oak wooden recorder or the plastic Yamaha or similar work well in dry areas) - 10.
+- Grades 2-8: Soprano Baroque Recorder (No C Flutes, please) (Cost = \$10.00-15.00 for Yamaha white plastic or pear wood) (Grade 2 will learn both pentatonic & soprano baroque instruments during their training) (Best we've found is the black Angel Halo Baroque Soprano recorder for \$16.00) - If you have an alto, tenor, or bass recorder, please bring it.
+Label with your name. - Purchase at most music stores or online - 10.
 Eurythmy shoes if you have them.
 If not, please be prepared to have movement and Eurythmy in bare feet, as socks are too slippery.
 (We'll have a few eurythmy shoes of different sizes on sale (To order from Mercurius = \$19.00) - 11.
-Camera or smart-phone.
-You will need to be able to transfer documents, images or other data to your computer using PowerPoint with your camera or smart-phone.
-Take photos of your artwork to submit at the end of the training into Taskstream.
+Camera or smartphone.
+You will need to be able to transfer documents, images or other data to your computer using PowerPoint with your camera or smartphone.
+Take photos of your artwork to submit at the end of each training element into Taskstream.